tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 * **In pre-submission review** = authors see as read-only; editors are able to make changes to the abstract and add comments.
 Authors may see these updates but will not be able to make changes until editors release the abstract back to the authors using the Send Feedback button.
 Pressing the Send Feedback button returns the abstract to **Draft** mode so that authors may respond.*

-* Once your abstract has been **Approved** it will go through various stages to be **Published**.
+* Once your abstract has been **Approved** it will go through various stages (including **In Layout**) to be **Published**.
 The submitting author will then have one final publication checklist to complete.
 See published abstracts [https://biss.pensoft.net/collection/25/](https://biss.pensoft.net/collection/25/) from 2017.

-*both authors and editors can send email (see icon near the top of the page) to co-authors and/or editors at any time during the pre-approval process, *this does not change the status of the manuscript.*
+* Both authors and editors can send email (see icon near the top of the page) to co-authors and/or editors at any time during the pre-approval process, *this does not change the status of the manuscript.*

 **What if I don't see my abstract anywhere?**

 It is possible that you have more than one ARPHA account under different emails.
 Please consolidate them if this is the case.
 Otherwise, communicate with the help desk to try to resolve technical issues or with conference organizers for content/meeting-related questions.

-last updated 12 April 2018
+last updated 27 April 2018